allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 tags: [tech, ML, Machine Learning, Deep Learning]
 ---
-At [Allegro](/about-us/) we are faced with a technical challenge: how to recognize whether a given image (a product thumbnail) presents just a product itself.
+At [Allegro](/about-us/) we are faced with a technical challenge: how to recognize whether a given image (a product thumbnail) shows just a product itself.
 One of the things that we would like to detect is when the product is surrounded by a frame.
 In this post we would like to present our approach for detecting a frame in the image.

 ### Example

-This is an image that presents just a product:
+This is an image that shows just a product:

 ![Just product](/img/articles/2016-12-05-deep-learning-for-frame-detection/just_product.png)